DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 5 - Connect to the Raspberry Pi from your Mac or Windows PC

-- If are on a Mac, using [iTerm 2](https://iterm2.com/) is highly recommended.
+To connect to your Raspberry Pi, you need a terminal emulator.
+If are on a Mac, using [iTerm 2](https://iterm2.com/) is highly recommended.
+On Windows, use [MobXterm](https://mobaxterm.mobatek.net/).

 Connect to your DigiNode using the command: ```ssh digibyte@diginode.local```

 (If you set the hostname to 'diginode-testnet', use ```ssh digibyte@diginode-testnet.local```)

 If this does not find your Raspberry Pi, you will need to connect using its IP address - e.g. ```ssh digibyte@192.168.1.10```.
 You should be able to find out what its IP address is by logging into the web interface of your router and looking for it in the list of connected devices.
-Alternatively, you can use an IP address scanner such as [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) (Windows) or [LanScan]([here](https://apps.apple.com/gb/app/lanscan/id472226235?mt=12)) (macOS).
+Alternatively, you can use an IP address scanner such as [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) (Windows) or [LanScan](https://apps.apple.com/gb/app/lanscan/id472226235?mt=12) (macOS).

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step5_ssh_in_win.md) for Windows and [here](/docs/rpi_setup_step5_ssh_in_mac.md) for Mac.

 ## STEP 6 - Run the DigiNode Setup script on your Raspberry Pi

-To start DigiNode Setup, enter the command: ```curl -sSL diginode-setup.digibyte.help | bash```
+To start DigiNode Setup, connect to your Pi over SSH, and enter the command: ```curl -sSL diginode-setup.digibyte.help | bash```

 This will perform some system checks before displaying the setup menu that will guide you through the installation process.

+## STEP 7 - Give the Raspberry Pi a fixed local IP, and setup port forwarding

+To make it easy to access your DigiNode on your local network.
+It is recommended to give your Raspberry Pi a fixed IP address.
+This can typically be done via the web interface of your router.
+You also need to open two ports on your router.

+If you setup a mainnet DigiNode, the default ports you need to forward are:
+- DigiByte Core:		12024
+- IPFS					4001

+If you setup a testnet DigiNode, the default ports you need to forward are:
+- DigiByte Core:		12026
+- IPFS					4004